dotnet/docs-maui/docs/fundamentals/controltemplate.md

 The `CardView` class, which derives from the <xref:Microsoft.Maui.Controls.ContentView> class, represents a custom control that displays data in a card-like layout.
 The class contains properties, which are backed by bindable properties, for the data it displays.
 However, the `CardView` class does not define any UI.
 Instead, the UI will be defined with a control template.
 For more information about creating <xref:Microsoft.Maui.Controls.ContentView> derived custom controls, see [ContentView](~/user-interface/controls/contentview.md).

-A control template is created with the `ControlTemplate` type.
-When you create a `ControlTemplate`, you combine <xref:Microsoft.Maui.Controls.View> objects to build the UI for a custom control, or page.
-A `ControlTemplate` must have only one <xref:Microsoft.Maui.Controls.View> as its root element.
+A control template is created with the <xref:Microsoft.Maui.Controls.ControlTemplate> type.
+When you create a <xref:Microsoft.Maui.Controls.ControlTemplate>, you combine <xref:Microsoft.Maui.Controls.View> objects to build the UI for a custom control, or page.
+A <xref:Microsoft.Maui.Controls.ControlTemplate> must have only one <xref:Microsoft.Maui.Controls.View> as its root element.
 However, the root element usually contains other <xref:Microsoft.Maui.Controls.View> objects.
 The combination of objects makes up the control's visual structure.

-While a `ControlTemplate` can be defined inline, the typical approach to declaring a `ControlTemplate` is as a resource in a resource dictionary.
+While a <xref:Microsoft.Maui.Controls.ControlTemplate> can be defined inline, the typical approach to declaring a <xref:Microsoft.Maui.Controls.ControlTemplate> is as a resource in a resource dictionary.
 Because control templates are resources, they obey the same scoping rules that apply to all resources.
 For example, if you declare a control template in your app-level resource dictionary, the template can be used anywhere in your app.
 If you define the template in a page, only that page can use the control template.
 For more information about resources, see [Resource dictionaries](~/fundamentals/resource-dictionaries.md).

-The following XAML example shows a `ControlTemplate` for `CardView` objects:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.ControlTemplate> for `CardView` objects:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"